culebra.tools.Dataset class

 property Dataset.num_feats: int

-Get the number of features in the dataset.
+Number of features in the dataset.

 int